Best LED Lanterns

 Being both collapsible and highly-portable, this is one of the high-points of this lantern.
 Seriously, this is ideal for camping, backpacking, hiking, and many other adventures.

-Will this wow you and your friends?
-No, probably not but that does not insinuate it is a low-quality product.
-Calling it so would be doing it a disservice as for what it is, it is actually a great light source.
+This is one of the cheapest lanterns on our list and it is obvious why.
+This product may not wow you, but that does not insinuate it is a low-quality product.
+Calling it so would be doing it a disservice as for what it is, and was built to be.
+It is a great light source.

 - Is backed by both a 90-day return and two-year warranty